Xenophobia: Colombia

-Guyana

-There have been racial tension between the Indo-Guyanese people and the Afro-Guyanese.

 Mexico

 Racism in Mexico has a long history.
 Historically, Mexicans with light skin tones had absolute control over dark skinned Amerindians due to the structure of the Spanish colonial caste system.
-When a Mexican of a darker-skinned tone marries one of a lighter skinned-tone, it is common for them say that they are " 'making the race better' (mejorando la raza)".
+When a Mexican of a darker-skinned tone marries one of a lighter skinned-tone, it is common for them say that they are 'making the race better' (mejorando la raza)".
 This can be interpreted as a self-attack on their ethnicity.
 Despite improving economic and social conditions of indigenous Mexicans, discrimination against them continues to this day and there are few laws to protect indigenous Mexicans from discrimination.
 Violent attacks against indigenous Mexicans are moderately common and many times go unpunished.

-On 15 March 1911 a band of Maderista soldiers entered Torreón, Mexico, and massacred 303 Chinese and five Japanese.
+On 15 March 1911, a band of Maderista soldiers entered Torreón, Mexico, and massacred 303 Chinese and five Japanese.
 Historian Larissa Schwartz argues that Kang Youwei had successfully organized the prosperous Chinese businessmen there, making them a visible target for class antagonism made extreme by xenophobia.

 The Chinese were easy to identify in northern cities and were frequent targets especially in Sonora in the 1930s.
 Systematic persecution resulted from economic, political, and psychological fears of the Chinese, and the government showed little interest in protecting them.

 Theresa Alfaro-Velcamp argues that the Porfiriato, 1876–1910 promoted immigration from the Middle East.
 However the revolution of 1910–20 saw a surge in xenophobia and nationalism based on "mestizaje."
 The community divided into the economically prosperous Lebanese Mexicans who took pride in a distinct Lebanese-Mexican identity, while the downscale remainder often merged into the mestizo community.

 Racism against indigenous people has been a current problem in Mexico.
 Domestic workers, many of whom are indigenous women who have moved from rural villages to cities, often face discrimination including verbal, physical or sexual abuse.